jet/equinox/DOCUMENTATION.md

 ## Wouldn't it be nice - `Equinox`

 - Performance tuning for non-store-specific logic; no perf tuning has been done to date (though some of the Store/Domain implementations do show perf-optimized fold implementation techniques).
-While in general the work is I/O bound, there are definitely opportunities to use `System.IO.Pipelines` etc, and the `MemoryStore` and CLI gives a good testbed to drive this improvement.
+While in general the work is I/O bound, there are definitely opportunities to use `System.IO.Pipelines` etc, and the `MemoryStore` and `eqxtestbed` gives a good host drive this improvement.

 ## Wouldn't it be nice - `Equinox.EventStore`